remal-gradle-plugins/gradle-api/README.md

 ## Usage

 The artifacts are published to [a separate GitHub organisation](https://github.com/orgs/remal-gradle-api/packages), as it allows to republish them by recreating the organisation.
-It is very unlikely that this will happen, however, it mitigates risks of broken artifacts publishing.
+It is unlikely that this will happen, however, it mitigates risks of broken artifacts publishing.

 ### Register repository